 Mark Graber, MD, Professor of Family and Emergency Medicine, and Jason Wilbur, MD, Clinical Associate Professor, Department of Family Medicine, University of Iowa

-Behavioral Health- KSA Working Group
+Care of Older Adults- KSA Working Group

 Easily fulfill the 60-question Knowledge Self-Assessment (KSA), formerly SAM, with this one-day session that meets your ABFM’s Family Medicine Certification Self-Assessment Activities requirement.

 - Review 60 core competency questions with experienced family physician faculty, and decide the best answer with your colleagues.